rossrobino/domco/docs/src/docs/learn/index.md

 Any of the properties on `window` are available through the first argument such as `document` or `HTMLElement`.
 [Document methods](https://developer.mozilla.org/en-US/docs/Web/API/Document) or other rendering techniques can be utilized to create new content and make updates at build time.
 You can run the code contained in the `build` function body on the client to have it rendered on the client instead.

-_This code is not included in your final bundle, the `build` function only modifies HTML.
+> This code is not included in your final bundle, the `build` function only modifies HTML.
 If you need to have client side interactivity, include a [client side script](#client-side-javascript).
+>
-For example, running `document.addEventListener` in a `build` function, will not change the resulting HTML._
+> For example, running `document.addEventListener` in a `build` function, will not change the resulting HTML.
+Put this into a client side script.

 Since this module runs during build time, server side JavaScript like NodeJS APIs can be utilized here.
 For example, you can use `fs.readFile` in a `build` function to read a markdown file, convert it to HTML, and then insert the HTML into the page using `window` methods.

 ### layoutBuild

-A `layoutBuild` function can also be created which modifies the current page and all nested pages.
+A `layoutBuild` function can also be created which modifies the current page and _all nested pages_.

-For example, if you want the same `build` function to modify every page, add a `layoutBuild` to `config`.
-This script would be run on `src/index.html` and `src/nested/index.html`.
+For example, if you want the same `build` function to modify every page, add a `layoutBuild` to the `config` object.
+This script now runs on `src/index.html` and `src/nested/index.html`.

 ### layout

-A `layout` is a string of HTML.
 Layouts can be utilized to create a layout that wraps around the content of other pages.
-Include a `<slot></slot>` within the layout that designates where `index.html` should be rendered.
-If you selected to include a layout when creating your project, this is already included for you.

 Layouts make it easier to apply markup, styles, and scripts to multiple pages without having to rewrite code.
+For example, if you have a navigation bar that renders on every page, you could put this HTML within a layout to render it on every page.

+> `layout` can be set directly to a string.
+But, it's often easier to create a separate file for your layout and use a file system module like `node:fs` to read the file instead.
+This provides some flexibility for you to store your layouts where you prefer.

+Include a `<slot></slot>` within the layout that designates where `./index.html` should be rendered.
+If you selected to include a layout when creating your project, this is already created for you.

-- Layouts wrap _all nested routes_.
+- Layouts wrap _all nested pages_.
 For example, `src/layout.html` also wraps `src/nested/index.html`.
 - Layouts can be created in any directory within your root, and will apply to all other nested `index.html` files within the directory it is created in.
-- `layout` can be set directly to a string.
-But, it's often easier to create a separate file for your layout and use `node:fs` to read the file instead.

 ## Dynamic Routes

-Specify dynamic routes to generate using brackets as directory names.
+Generate pages dynamically using brackets as directory names.

 ```
 .